-Problem-aware prospects know they have a problem but are unaware that there’s a solution for their problem, while solution-aware people know there’s a solution, but not where to find it.
-That changes when they come across one or more services or tools that can help them and become product-aware.
+Problem-aware prospects know they have a problem but are unaware that there’s a solution for their problem.Solution-aware people know that chatbots/ conversational marketing are a solution, but might not know Drift yet.
+That changes when they come product-aware: They have a consideration set for their purchasing decision.

 At the bottom of the funnel are the people who are most aware.
 These people know they have a problem, what the potential solutions are, what benefits to expect, and what the main players are in the space.
-They’re looking to make a decision right now.
+They’re looking to make a decision right now – ideally with Drift directly.